evacchi/evacchi.github.io/content/posts/2025-11-09-the-return-of-language-oriented-programming.md

 How does APL compare to an equivalent Q program, in terms of tokens?
 And what about Python with numpy and pandas (effectively using Python as an array-oriented DSL)?

-**Update Nov 10**: The original version presented (broken) examples of a 3-period weighted average.
-I have updated the examples with a 3-period simple moving average and double-checked that they actually work!
-The original version claimed that the Python version was shorter (token-wise), but the code was in fact incorrect.
+**Update Nov 10**: The original version presented a broken 3-period weighted average; thus it also claimed, incorrectly, that the Python version was shorter (token-wise).

 In the following, we compute a 3-period moving average by symbol, selecting the symbols with average greater than 100.
 For instance, if we have: